dfe-analytical-services/apprenticeships-provider-dashboard/README.md

 You should run `shinytest2::test_app()` regularly to check that the tests are passing against the code you are working on.

+If the tests fail, sometimes just re-running them will help.
+Testing applications like this is notoriously difficult and every now and then shinytest2 will hiccup and fail to start a port or session running properly.
+If there's persistent or confusing issues get in touch with the explore education statistics platforms team.

 ### Deployment

 The app is deployed to Department for Education's shinyapps.io subscription and internal POSIT Connect servers using GitHub actions.
 The yaml files for this are `.github/workflows/deploy-shiny.yml` and `azure-pipelines.yml`.
-Maintenance of this is provided by the Explore education statistics platforms team.
+Maintenance of this is provided by the explore education statistics platforms team.

 ### Navigation